PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

 .. _asv: https://github.com/airspeed-velocity/asv
 .. _asv-docs: https://asv.readthedocs.io/en/stable/

-PlasmaPy has a set of `asv`_ benchmarks that monitor performance of its functionalities.
+PlasmaPy has a set of asv_ benchmarks that monitor performance of its functionalities.
 This is meant to protect the package from performance regressions.
-The benchmarks can be viewed at `benchmarks`_.
-They're generated from results located in `benchmarks-repo`_.
+The benchmarks can be viewed at benchmarks_.
+They are generated from results located in `benchmarks-repo`_.
 Detailed instructions on writing such benchmarks can be found at `asv-docs`_.
 Up-to-date instructions on running the benchmark suite will be located in the README file of `benchmarks-repo`_.

 .. _ASCII: https://en.wikipedia.org/wiki/ASCII
 .. _cognitive complexity: https://www.sonarsource.com/docs/CognitiveComplexity.pdf